curl/curl/docs/INSTALL.md

 On modern Apple operating systems, curl can be built to use Apple's SSL/TLS implementation, Secure Transport, instead of OpenSSL.
 To build with Secure Transport for SSL/TLS, use the configure option `--with-secure-transport`.
-(It is not necessary to use the option `--without-openssl`.)

 When Secure Transport is in use, the curl options `--cacert` and `--capath` and their libcurl equivalents, will be ignored, because Secure Transport uses